-Why want to be a copy of someone else when you’re just not the same.
+Why want to be a copy of someone else when honestly, you’re just not the same.

 Aiming to be a better version of yourself make more sense.

-You know where you come from, your strength and weaknesses, you know where to focus and where you need to improve.
+You know where you come from, you know your strengths and weaknesses, you know where to focus and where you need to improve.

-Example : For me the example of the body I would love to have is the one of Chris Heria from ThenX.
+Example : For me the body I would love to have is the one of Chris Heria from ThenX.